-Martha Gordon is the daughter of Charles Gordon and Jane Fickel born 1 March 1827 in Perry County, Ohio, United States.
-She married Samuel Curtis Brown in Logan, Hocking County, Ohio on 15 October 1846.
+Martha Gordon is Charles Gordon and Jane Fickel's daughter, born 1 March 1827 in Perry County, Ohio, United States.
+She married Samuel Curtis Brown in Logan, Hocking County, Ohio, on 15 October 1846.

-Samuel died on 14 January 1899 in Columbus, Franklin, Ohio leaving Martha a widow.
+Samuel died on 14 January 1899 in Columbus, Franklin, Ohio, leaving Martha a widow.
 Much of the information I have comes from Martha’s daughter-in-law, Emma Virginia Townsend, kept by these two Bible entries.

 Validate Family Bible Records